kavehpouran/transmic/README.md

 # code
 This is the readme file for the code directory.
-More to come in future.
+More to come some time in future.